cobiwave/simplefolio/README.md

 ### Step 1

-Fill your information, they are 5 sections:
+Go to `/src/template.html` and fill your information, they are 5 sections:

 **Header Section** - Edit the `h1` with ID `#opening-text` and `p` with ID `#opening-paragraph`.